kamerlinlab/cadee/doc/example_installation_hpc2n_abisko.md

 # Installing CADEE on the Abisko Cluster

-The intel, mpi and openbabel modules are loaded:
+The intel, mpi and Open Babel modules are loaded:

 ```
 module add intel/2017b iimpi/2017b
 ```

-On HPC2N, openbabel is not installed.
+On HPC2N, Open Babel is not installed.
 We therefor need download and compile it:
 ```
 cd ~/pfs
 wget  https://sourceforge.net/projects/openbabel/files/openbabel/2.4.1/openbabel-2.4.1.tar.gz